Gestalt Therapy Techniques: Embracing the Here and Now for Personal Growth

 The Role of the Therapist in Gestalt Therapy

-In Gestalt therapy, the therapist is actively engaged and present.
-They work alongside clients, guiding them in their exploration of the 'here and now' and providing support as they navigate their personal growth journey.
+In Gestalt therapy, the therapist is actively engaged and present and their style is reflective of their own capacity and the relational field co-created with the client.
+They work alongside clients, attuning to them in their exploration of the 'here and now' and providing support as they navigate their personal growth journey.
 The therapist brings their whole self into the therapeutic relationship, offering authenticity, empathy, and respect.

 Benefits of Gestalt Therapy Techniques